jhonnjc15/jhonnjc15.github.io/src/content/chatbot/en.md

 disclaimer: "Paqari can make mistakes.
 Double-check replies."
 loaderLabel: "The bot is typing…"
 quickPrompts:
-  - label: "Migrate to Hostinger"
+  - label: "What is Paqari?"
-    message: "Hi!
-I want to migrate to Hostinger.
-Can you help me plan the migration step by step?"
+    message: "Hi, can you explain what Paqari is and what its main purpose is?"
-  - label: "Create a website"
+  - label: "Project overview"
-    message: "Hi!
-I want to create a website.
-Can you guide me on the best way to do it and recommend a hosting plan?"
+    message: "I want to understand the Paqari project better.
+Can you give me a general overview?"
-  - label: "Choose the right plan"
+  - label: "How to use Paqari"
-    message: "I need help choosing the right hosting plan.
-What do you recommend based on my type of project?"
+    message: "Can you explain how Paqari is used and who it is designed for?"
 actions:
   download:
     title: "Download conversation"